decretist/Dissertation/Draft/school-faculty-university.md

 accumulation of legal rights and privileges.
 The faculties survived, but as subordinate units within the university.

+While the evolution from faculty to university was still in progress, around 1190, the attention of both academic and practicing canonists turned decisively away from theological jurisprudence in the tradition of Gratian, based on a wide variety of scriptural, patristic, conciliar, and papal sources, and towards a much more narrowly defined technical jurisprudence focused exclusively on contemporary papal decretals.

-Attention devoted to the *Decretum* after around 1190 tended to focus on improving its utility as a teaching text.
+Attention devoted to the *Decretum* after 1190 tended to focus on improving its utility as a teaching text.
 [Johannes Teutonicus](http://amesfoundation.law.harvard.edu/BioBibCanonists/Report_Biobib2.php?record_id=a303) (c.1170-1245) compiled more than a half century's worth of accumulated gloss commentary on Gratian into the *Glossa Ordinaria* between